 previous law means the GES Act as in force before the commencement of Part 2 of the Superannuation Legislation Amendment Act 1993.

-8. Contributions by the Crown for unfunded benefits
+8. Contributions by Crown under r.
+31 for certain Part 2 Members

 The Crown is to contribute to the Fund under regulation 31 for a Part 2 Member who, at any time during the Member’s non-contributory period was employed by an employer who was, at that time listed, or deemed by or under that Act to be listed, in Part A of Schedule 1 to the GES Act, even if he or she is not a Member of the kind described in regulation 31(1)(a) or (b).

-9. Recognition of service as a non-contributory member
+9. Benefit for Part 2 Member, effect of non-contributory period on calculation of

 When calculating the benefit payable to or in respect of a Part 2 Member —